logan-bobo/weather_monitor/app/api/README.md

 # Running the API
  - install requirements defined in `./requirements.txt`
  - `$ uvicorn main:app` to run in live development use `--reload`

+# Running the tests
+ - As our tests and source code are in different directories we need to set the following environment variable `export PYTHONPATH=.`
+ - From the api directory run the following `pytest -vqrA tests/api_test.py`